epincas/greenfield/README.md

 ### Challenge # 2:
 When the standad Status field on the parent Case is changed to 'Closed', then all its children Cases should also be automatically closed .

-Implement the above mentioned 2 challenges with apex only (i.e. without leveraging any standard functionality of Salesforce such as Roll-Up Summary Field, Process Builder or Flows).